FirebaseExtended/experimental-extensions/storage-label-videos/README.md

 - Cloud Storage bucket where videos should be picked up and processed.: Cloud Storage bucket where videos should be picked up and processed.

-- Cloud Storage bucket where processed videos should be output to.: TODO
+- Cloud Storage bucket where processed videos should be output to.: Cloud Storage bucket where videos should be process to.

 - Input videos path: A Storage path in the input video bucket that the extension should process videos from.